moxiegirl/machine/docs/README.md

-# Contributing to the Docker Compose documentation
+# Contributing to the Docker Machine documentation

 The documentation in this directory is part of the [this documentation](docs.docker.com).
 Docker uses [the Hugo static generator](http://gohugo.io/overview/introduction/) to convert project Markdown files to a static HTML site.